What are the benefits of Twitter for business?

 Opace Twitter case studies

 Here at Opace, we took the time to compare the traffic generation from different social media channels to the websites of both our B2B and B2C clients.
 More often than not, we found that the companies who incorporated Twitter into their marketing strategy received a large proportion of their traffic to their website from this social media channel.
 Twitter was consistently in the top five social media channels for traffic generation and found itself in the top three social media channels for traffic generation for twelve out of fourteen clients we surveyed.
-On a number of occasions, both B2B and B2C clients found Twitter to be more effective in generating traffic than other social media channels, showing it can be integrating into both a B2B and a B2C’s marketing strategy in 2018.
+On a number of occasions, both B2B and B2C clients found Twitter to be more effective in generating traffic than other social media channels, showing it can be integrated into both a B2B and a B2C’s marketing strategy.

 Twitter an ideal tool to use in marketing campaigns

 The only major “open” social media network, Twitter currently has access to approximately 328 million people worldwide in 2017.
-It is an extremely useful marketing tool for broadcasting succinct pieces of information to the masses quickly and efficiently, and because of this, does argue a convincing business case in 2018.
+It is an extremely useful marketing tool for broadcasting succinct pieces of information to the masses quickly and efficiently, and because of this, does argue a convincing business case.
 However, this fundamental feature of Twitter which allows it to be so current and up-to-date can also be a drawback for businesses who feel they are unable to express a point in as little as 280 words.

 Data suggests that while both B2B and B2C companies are active on the platform, B2B companies are in fact displeased with their performance on Twitter.
 On the contrary, our findings show that both our B2B and B2C clients are having successes in terms of traffic generation.
 Despite the disparity between data and the drawbacks of Twitter, ultimately it is an easy-to-use platform that has a huge audience and has been a successful marketing tool for businesses worldwide.
-Because of this, both B2B and B2C companies should be sure to incorporate Twitter into their marketing strategy in 2018, and into the future.
+Because of this, both B2B and B2C companies should be sure to incorporate Twitter into their marketing strategy, and into the future.

 Get in touch with Opace